adraffy/ensip-norm/draft.md

 * Normalization is the process of canonicalizing a name before for hashing.
 * It is idempotent: applying normalization multiple times produces the same result.
 * For user convenience, leading and trailing whitespace should be trimmed before normalization, as all whitespace codepoints are disallowed.
-However, internal characters should remain unmodified.
+Inner characters should remain unmodified.
 * No string transformations (like case-folding) should be applied.

 1. Split the name into [labels](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#name-syntax).